Coastal Engineering Certificate Program (CECP)

 US Students Registration

-See FAQ page for registration instructions.
-The Application Fee of $40 is required for all US students.
+See Courses page for registration instructions.
+The Application Fee of $50 is required for all US students.

 How do the logistics work for questions, homework, and examinations?